Mark Ashton: Legacy

 In his memory, the Mark Ashton Trust was created to raise money for individuals living with HIV, and as of 2007 it had raised £20,000.

-Since 2008, the Terrence Higgins Trust has included the Mark Ashton Red Ribbon Fund, which had collected more than £38,000 as of 2017.
+Since 2008, the Terrence Higgins Trust has included the Mark Ashton Red Ribbon Fund, which had collected more than £45,000 as of 2025.
 The Trust also memorialised Ashton in May 2014 on a plaque at the entrance its London headquarters.

 Ashton is remembered on a panel on the NAMES Project AIDS Memorial Quilt.
 In 2017, on what would have been Ashton's 57th birthday, a blue plaque was unveiled in his honour above the Gay's The Word bookshop in Marchmont Street, London, the site where LGSM met and held meetings during the miners' strike.

 The ballad "For a Friend" in the album Red from synth-pop duo The Communards was written in his memory.
 Mark Hooper of The Rough Guide to Rock wrote that the recording may have been Jimmy Somerville's "most impassioned moment".
 Ashton was a friend of both Somerville and Richard Coles.
 "For a Friend" reached number 28 on the British charts.

 The Constantine Giannaris film Jean Genet Is Dead (1989) was dedicated to his memory.

 The LGSM's activities were dramatised in Pride, a film released in September 2014 featuring Ben Schnetzer as Ashton.
 Ashton's role in the Lesbians and Gays Support the Miners group was recalled in a series of interviews with some of its other members prior to the film's release.
-However, Ashton's membership in the Young Communist League was not explicitly mentioned in the film, possibly to avoid alienating American audiences.
-Fellow communist activist and a close friend of Mark Ashton, Lorraine Douglas, accused the film of having "glossed over Mark's politics and said nothing about the fact he subsequently became General Secretary of the YCL."
+However, Ashton's membership in the Young Communist League was not explicitly mentioned in the film (though especially visually alluded to), with Doward speculating it could be not to avoid alienating American audiences.
+Fellow communist activist and a close friend of Mark Ashton, Lorraine Douglas, accused the film "glossed over Mark's politics and said nothing about the fact he subsequently became General Secretary of the YCL."
 Schnetzer was nominated for two British Independent Film Awards for his performance.
 Following the film's release until 21 September, the Mark Ashton Trust received £10,000 in donations.

 On 25 September 2018, the Council of Paris awarded the garden adjoining the Hôtel d'Angoulême Lamoignon the new name of Jardin de l'Hôtel-Lamoignon - Mark-Ashton (Hôtel-Lamoignon - Mark Ashton Garden), in his memory.

 On 2 June 2021, the Causeway Coast and Glens Borough Council approved the erection of a memorial blue plaque in his hometown of Portrush.

 On 28 August 2022, a tree was planted in Ashton's memory at St. Columb's Park, Derry, as part of the 2022 Foyle Pride events.
 The planting ceremony was attended by his former LGSM colleague Mike Jackson and by civil rights activist Bernadette McAliskey.

 On 5 August 2023, Mark Ashton's hometown, Portrush, held its inaugural Pride rally in honour of him.